vaskocuturilo/UIAutomator/README.md

 # The simple example project how to work with UIAutomator framework

 ## Test scenario:
-- Create application for authorization (Login and Register).
+- Create simple application for authorization (Login and Register).
-- Create automation scripts for Login and Register.
+- Create automation scripts (Smoke and Sanity).
+- Create functional for run automation scripts from command line.
 - Generate report for automation scripts.
+- Run automation scripts in Docker.

 ## Requirements:
 - Use any *object-oriented language* (Java or Kotlin).